Yoona8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>Loops</summary>

+- in most cases loop is more efficient than a recursion (call stack overflow)
+- any recursion could be rewritten into a loop
 - `for (let i = 0; i < 5; i++) {}`
 - `for (const item of items) {}`
   - almost the same as `for` loop